kcaluwae/dspic33e-bootloader/README.md

 The target application should not set flash configuration bytes (e.g. _FOSCSEL(FNOSC_FRCPLL & IESO_OFF & PWMLOCK_OFF); ).
 These values are stored in the last page of program memory and erasing them in the bootloader triggers code protection (see Section 27.1 in http://ww1.microchip.com/downloads/en/DeviceDoc/70000657H.pdf).

 ####Uploading an Application to the Device
-The dspic33E_bootloader.py script in host/python loads a Hex file and writes it to a file or device using UART or CAN ('python dspic33E_bootloader.py -h' to see all options, http://youtu.be/kFbsQ2aVa68 for a usage example).
+The dspic33E_bootloader.py script in host/python loads a Hex file and writes it to a file or device using UART or CAN ('python dspic33E_bootloader.py -h' to see all options, http://youtu.be/kFbsQ2aVa68 or http://youtu.be/svuVLHAyaHY for usage examples).

 The general flow of this tool is: load and parse a hex file, detect memory pages to program, write raw memory pages to file and or device.